Facite/Operating-System/chapter 1.md

 #### 1.3.2 Multiprocessor Systems
 + Multiprocessor systems dominate the computing landscape - from mobile deives to servers.
 + Their main advantage is the increased throughput.
++ They can broadly be categorised in two types:
+	+ Systems with multiple single-core processors.
+	+ Systems with multiple cores on a single processor.

 ##### Systems with Multiple Single-Core Processors
 + The processors share resources like the computer bus, the clock, the memory, etc.